webvisum/Xtest/README.md

 $testCustomer = $customerFixture->getTest()
 ```

-This creates a test customer.

 ### Mail

+All mails during your work with Xtest are not beeing send; the are all queued and can be viewed for total control.
-Xtest is not sending a mail.
-All mails a queued.
-You can read mail queue this way:
+You can access the mail queue this way:

 ```
 /** @var $mailqueue Codex_Xtest_Xtest_Helper_Mailqueue */